 By David Raw, Supplier Risk Management Leader and Andrew Humpherys, Security of Supply Program Leader, Cell Culture Media, Cytiva

 A little over a decade ago, the pharmaceutical industry was shaken when adulterated imported heparin caused death and injury.
 Investigation into these adverse events revealed that a similar but toxic compound was used to manufacture the culpable batches of blood thinning medication.
-This crisis served as an industry eye-opener to the need for increased supply chain security and transparency.
+Even though the Heparin crisis was not connected to Cytiva, this crisis served as an industry eye-opener to the need for increased supply chain security and transparency.

 How did a lethal heparin formulation make it past regulated checkpoints and into the clinic?
 And how can the industry prevent such an occurrence from happening again?